Louisa Elizabeth How

-Louisa Elizabeth How (1821–1893) was the first woman photographer in Australia whose works survive.
+Louisa Elizabeth How (1821–1893) was the first female photographer in Australia whose works survive.

 Biography

 Louisa Elizabeth How was born in England in 1821 and married James How, a labourer from Malvern, Worcestershire.
 They and their two sons, William (b.
 1844) and Edward (b.
 1848?) arrived at Port Phillip aboard the Royal George on 28 November 1849 under the assisted passage scheme.
 In Melbourne James How was employed by Joseph Raleigh, a merchant and wharf owner and by 1857 was listed as one of the principal directors of How, Walker & Co., a merchant and shipping business started by a relative, Robert How.
 The family resided at 'Woodlands', next door to the present-day Admiralty House on Kirribilli Point, North Sydney.